Land loans: Financing a land purchase in the UK

 Can you get a loan to buy land in the UK?

-You may be able to get a personal loan to buy land in the UK, but you will need to convince the lender that it is a worthwhile purchase and that you will be able to repay the loan.
-Some lenders may simply refuse to offer you a personal loan for land purchase purposes.
+Not every lender will be willing to offer you a personal loan to buy land in the UK.
+You will need to demonstrate to the lender that it’s a worthwhile purchase, and that you’ll be able to repay the loan.

 Which type of loan is best for land purchases?